me-box/zestdb/docs/README.md

 #### Write entry
     URL: /kv/<key>
     Method: POST
-    Parameters: JSON body of data, replace <key> with a key
+    Parameters: JSON body of data, replace <key> with a string
     Notes: store data using given key

 #### Read entry
     URL: /kv/<key>
     Method: GET
-    Parameters: replace <key> with a key
+    Parameters: replace <key> with a string
     Notes: return data for given key

-#### Read latest entry
-    URL: /kv/<key>/latest
-    Method: GET
-    Parameters: replace <id> with an identifier
-    Notes: return the latest entry

 ### Time series API

+A datum returned is a JSON array containing a timestamp in epoch milliseconds and the actual data.
+For example:```[ 1509564588450, [1,2,3,4,5] ]```

-#### Write entry
+#### Write entry (auto-generated time)
     URL: /ts/<id>
     Method: POST
+    Parameters: JSON body of data, replace <id> with a string
+    Notes: add data to time series with given identifier (a timestamp will be calculated at time of insertion)

+#### Write entry (user-specified time)
+    URL: /ts/<id>/at/<t>
+    Method: POST
-    Parameters: JSON body of data, replace <id> with an identifier
+    Parameters: JSON body of data, replace <id> with a string and <t> with epoch milliseconds
-    Notes: add data to time series with given identifier
+    Notes: add data to time series with given identifier at the specified time

 #### Read latest entry
     URL: /ts/<id>/latest